William Cavendish, 2nd Earl of Devonshire (1590-1628)

 He was a close friend of Thomas Hobbes, the philosopher and author of ‘Behemoth’ and the ‘Leviathan’.
 After the 2nd Earl’s premature death, Hobbes became tutor to his son, the 3rd Earl, who remained his patron and protector for the rest of his life.

-Oil painting on canvas, William Cavendish, 2nd Earl of Devonshire (1590-1628) attributed to Daniel Mytens the elder (Delft c.1590 – The Hague 1648).
-Head and shoulders portrait, turned slightly to the right, gazing at spectator, in robes.
+Oil painting on canvas, William Cavendish, 2nd Earl of Devonshire (1590-1628), attributed to Daniel Mytens the elder (Delft c.1590 – The Hague 1648).
+A head-and-shoulders portrait, turned slightly to the right, gazing at spectator, in robes.
 Devonshire arms top left.

 Marks and inscriptions